Yuliya Zabyelina

 Bio

-Dr. Zabyelina is a socio-legal scholar.
-Her research covers various forms of transnational organized crime and corruption and the existing domestic, regional and global mechanisms for their prevention and control.
+Dr. Zabyelina’s research covers various forms of transnational organized crime and corruption and the existing domestic, regional and global mechanisms for their prevention and control.
 Her scholarship is interdisciplinary and draws from the theoretical foundations and methodologies of international law, criminology, and sociology.
-This approach enriches her research and provides a comprehensive understanding of the complex interplay between legal structures, social dynamics, and criminal behavior.
-Her research not only contributes to the academic discourse but also holds the potential to influence policy-making, shaping more effective strategies for combatting these pervasive global challenges.

 JJC Affiliations